RV Neil Armstrong: Construction

+Docked in Woods Hole in 2024.

 Neil Armstrong is a commercially designed mono hull research vessel, capable of coastal and deep ocean oceanography operations, and equipped with cranes and winches for over-the-side loading of research equipment and supplies, as well as accommodations for twenty-four scientists.
 The ship is powered by a multi-drive low-voltage diesel electric propulsion system for efficiency and lower maintenance and fuel costs.
 Both Neil Armstrong-class ships have state of the art oceanographic equipment allowing deep ocean mapping and information technology for ship monitoring and worldwide land-based communication.

 Labs

 Neil Armstrong has more than 130 square meters of adjustable lab space, supplied by a flash evaporation desalination system.